Energy Conservation Project

 Thanks to a generous anonymous donor and donations from the community, our fundraising campaign for this major project was successful and on November 15, 2016, forty-two, 320-watt photovoltaic solar panels were installed.
 With this system we can use the electricity that we are generating for our own facility, send any extra electricity to the power company for distribution to other customers, while receiving electricity from the power company when we are using more electricity than the panels are generating (for example on a really hot or rainy day).
 A Smart Meter tracks how much electricity our panels send to the power company and how much electricity the power company sends to us.
 Each unit of electricity we send to the power company reduces the usage we are charged by the same amount (a billing arrangement known as 1:1 net metering).

 Our goal is “net zero” electricity use, which means that we will only use as much electricity as we can generate with our system.
 To get there we are now focused on reducing how much electricity we need and use.
-A major step towards this goal was installing new HVAC systems that are appropriately sized and zoned for our facility.
-Our next focus will be to improve insulation and fans, and to install energy efficient lighting - especially for our parking lot.
+A major step towards this goal was replacing two old HVAC systems with one new Energy Star system that is appropriately sized for our facility.
+Our next focus will be to improve insulation and install energy efficient lighting in our parking lot.

 Mary Rose Evans